 The surgeon should clearly discuss the options with the patient or provide a procedure that leaves the ducts intact.
 If the ducts are intact, breastfeeding can be successful postoperatively.
 The nerve must also be intact for tactile sensations to trigger let-down.

 Good support can be essential for maximising your milk-making potential.
 Contact an IBCLC lactation consultant for one-to-one help and for online community support visit Breastfeeding After Reduction (BFAR) and BFAR UK Support Group (Facebook groups).

 Breast reduction surgery can present several challenges for breastfeeding.
 However a mother may be able to make a full or partial milk supply depending on the type of surgery, amount of functional breast tissue removed and the time that has passed since surgery.
-It is important to make sure breastfeeding gets off to a good start to maximise your milk supply.
+It is important to make sure breastfeeding gets off to a good start to maximise a milk supply after a surgical procedure.
 An IBCLC lactation consultant or breastfeeding specialist is an ideal support person to help with this so that any breastfeeding problems unrelated to your surgery can be ruled out and your breastfeeding potential can be maximised.